 We are a boutique civil litigation and transactional law firm with offices in Arizona, California, and Utah.
 While we do many things well, one area of practice in which we thrive is appellate work.

 Attorney Stephen Biggs, who works out of our Arizona office and is the primary author of this blog, is a young but experienced appellate lawyer.
 He handles appeals in state and federal court, both in and outside of Arizona.
-Among other appellate cases he handled or assisted on in 2016, Stephen briefed and argued two cases before the Arizona Supreme Court–a court that has historically accepted and decided fewer than 40 cases each year.
+Among other recent appellate cases he has handled, Stephen briefed and argued two cases before the Arizona Supreme Court in 2016–a court that has historically accepted and decided fewer than 40 cases each year.

 Our Appellate Services

 We offer several types of appellate services at Smith LC.
 The primary appellate service we offer is prosecuting and defending civil, criminal, probate, and family law appeals as sole or lead appellate counsel.
 On multiple occasions, trial attorneys or their clients have trusted Smith LC’s lawyers to handle their appeals even though we did not serve as counsel in the trial court.
 Because several of our attorneys are seasoned trial lawyers, we understand that trials and appeals require different lawyering skills.
 We are available to handle appeals for trial attorneys who want to focus on doing what they do best: trying cases.

 We are also available to act as co-counsel for those trial attorneys who wish to take the lead in an appeal but desire to associate an experienced appellate attorney to help navigate the procedural particularities of the appellate system and lend a hand with issue framing, brief writing, appellate motion practice, petitions for review, oral argument preparation, and oral argument presentation.